Colepng/Snake/to do.md

 #Add ui to the main game ✔

-#Have login actully get the someones highscore
+#Have login actully get the someones highscore✔

+#Have a log out button

+#add a sync button that updates the user highscore server side and gets new data frmo the server

 #change how eveything works by making the server able to talk to mutlitple clients at once